Amarna Princess: Funding and purchase

 The purchase of the Amarna Princess for £439,767 in 2003 made "headlines around the world."
 The Bolton Museum considered its purchase a "coup," since the statue was purported to be worth closer to a £1 million.
-The explanation of its apparent cheapness was that the vendor wanted it to stay in Bolton.McFall, Luice. "‘We want our statue cash back’", This is Lancashire, Apr 13, 2006.
-Accessed December 15, 2007.
+The explanation of its apparent cheapness was that the vendor wanted it to stay in Bolton.

 After the forgery was exposed, there was great interest in the exact source of the funding.
 It was composed of "£360,000 from the National Heritage Memorial Fund, a further £75,000 from the National Art Collections Fund and £2,500 from the Friends of Bolton Museum and Art Gallery," plus a further £1,500 from the J. B. Gass Trust.
 Bolton Museum detailed the financing on their website and gave reassurances that no council money was involved.

 On display

 The Amarna Princess first went on public display in the Hayward Gallery as part of the prestigious "Saved!" exhibition of 2003.
 Opened by the Queen the exhibition was meant as a "celebration of 100 years of saving art for the [British] nation."
 Billed as "spectacular," it spanned "4,000 years of art history," which would have made the Amarna Princess one of the oldest items there, had it been genuine.

-On January 31, 2004 the Amarna Princess returned to "pride of place" at Bolton Museum, where it was expected to be a huge draw as the "jewel in the crown" of the Museum's highly regarded Egyptian collection.
+On January 31, 2004, the Amarna Princess returned to "pride of place" at Bolton Museum, where it was expected to be a huge draw as the "jewel in the crown" of the museum's highly regarded Egyptian collection.
 It was set among other items of the same era, including sculptures.
 The museum's Egyptian curator, Angela Thomas, speculated "It may even be the case that this will lead on to us getting further funds to do more."
 As a final ironic note, extra security was installed due to a theft in the museum the week before.